stombeur/open-eid/README.md

 You can use Open-eID with a simple URL starting with `open-eid:` followed by your redirection URL.

+Signing data is done using `open-eid-sign:` followed by your redirection URL ending with & `message` argument containing base64 encoded data to sign.

+Sample sign URL: `open-eid-sign:https://e-id.eu.org/src/url_test.html?&message=SGVsbG8%3D`

-The card data is "sent" to your redirection URL using the "hash" part (right after `#`).
+The card data or sign result is "sent" to your redirection URL using the "hash" part (right after `#`).

 The data is URI component encoded JSON object with every value escaped/URI component encoded.